 Evaluation of employee performance: With AHT scores, firms can gain better insights into how well their agents are assisting the customers.
 If the AHT of a particular agent is much higher than what the benchmark is set, it is probably because they aren’t solving the customer issues as quickly as they should.
 In such a case, the manager has to intervene and identify the problem.

-It is also crucial to not push too much to attain the AHT goals.
+It is also crucial to not push too much to improve AHT.
 This will make agents rush through calls and not give customers enough attention.

 Estimating staffing needs: Having an idea of the average amount of time that employees take to finish a particular task helps companies determine their staffing needs.
 Let’s say, for example, the employees are taking more time than anticipated.
 In this case, it is safe to assume that more customers may be left waiting to be answered.
 As a result, more staff members need to be added to complete the tasks.

 Effective planning: Without measuring the AHT in the call center, it is quite difficult to have a definite operations and resource utilization plan.
-By measuring the AHT and implementing methods to reduce it, firms can identify what changes/upgrades are needed and act on them to increase efficiency and utilize resources effectively.
+By measuring the AHT and implementing methods to improve AHT, firms can identify what changes/upgrades are needed and act on them to increase efficiency and utilize resources effectively.

-Reduce costs & increase revenue: As the AHT starts to reduce, call center firms can see that the workflow processes become more streamlined and the productivity levels rise.
+Reduce costs & increase revenue: As the Average Handle Time starts to reduce, call center firms can see that the workflow processes become more streamlined and the productivity levels rise.
 Extraneous costs are cut down resulting in an increase in revenue.

 To be more efficient as a call center firm, it is essential to establish benchmarks for present productivity levels.
 After setting the benchmarks, firms can analyze their AHT metrics and decide what actionable steps can be taken for further development and growth.
 AHT doesn’t necessarily indicate the success of the call center, so having a lower AHT doesn’t mean that everything is going well.